lowrycito/handbook/pages/study-manual-general-handbook-37-specialized-stakes-wards-and-branches.md

 A group leader does not hold priesthood keys, and he is not authorized to:

-  * Receive tithes and offerings.
+- Receive tithes and offerings.

-  * Counsel members about serious sin.
+- Counsel members about serious sin.

-  * Give informal or formal membership restrictions.
+- Give informal or formal membership restrictions.

-  * Perform other duties that require priesthood keys.
+- Perform other duties that require priesthood keys.

-Typically, groups use the Basic Unit Program (see 36.6).
+Typically, groups use the Basic Unit Program (see36.6).

 Membership records of group members are kept in the ward or branch that supervises the group.